benjouira/deploy_ML_model_with_flask/README.md

 am gona use the model that i created here : https://github.com/benjouira/Sentiment_Analysis_for_indeed_Companies_Reviews

-you can use it directly i will put a copy of the trained model here
+you can use it directly i will put a copy of the trained model here with the name SA_model.sav